discord-jda/JDA-Website/docs/using-jda/interactions.md

 ### Ephemeral Messages

 These ephemeral messages are only visible to the user who used your Slash-Command/Button.
-They are similar to the messages discord sends you when you update your nickname with `/nick`.
+They are similar to the messages Discord sends you when you update your nickname with `/nick`.

 Ephemeral messages have some limitations and will be removed once the user restarts their client.